Tinker Crate Reviews – Is it worth the price?

 You can also upgrade to a deluxe subscription to receive a book specially curated for each month's theme for an extra $9.95 per crate.

-We recommend a short-term subscription for starters.
+A short-term subscription is best for starters.
 Long-term subscriptions are prepaid and can only be canceled after the subscription term is completed.

-Tinker Crate also ships everywhere in Canada for an extra $6.95 per month.
+They also ship everywhere in Canada for an extra $6.95 per month.

 At less than $20 a month, Tinker Crate is definitely worth the price.

-If you have a curious young mind in your midst, Tinker Crate is a great way to challenge them and entertain them month after month.
+If you have a curious young mind in your midst, this is a great way to challenge them and entertain them month after month.

 Want to get this box for yourself or as a gift for someone?